20 Essential Tips for a Healthy Pregnancy

 19. Stress Management

 Pregnancy-related lifestyle changes and hormonal changes may be demanding.
 Life during pregnancy is a rollercoaster ride and can overwhelm you.
 So, working towards managing stress is important.
 You can manage stress by changing how you react to situations at home and work.
-Meditation, yoga, talking to friends and involving in craft activities can help you be stress-free.
+Meditation, yoga, talking to friends and getting involved in craft activities can help you be stress-free.

 20. Talk to Your Baby